constellation-daq/Constellation/python/constellation/satellites/Mariner/README.md

 ## Description

-This satellite does very little, it mostly serves as demonstrator for the different functionalities of satellites.
+This satellite does little, it mostly serves as demonstrator for the different functionalities of satellites.
 New Python satellites for Constellation may be created by copying and modifying the Mariner satellite.

 ## Parameters